wasmCloud/wasmCloud/crates/providers/kv-redis/README.md

 # Redis Key Value provider

 This capability provider implements the [wasmcloud:keyvalue](https://github.com/wasmCloud/interfaces/tree/main/keyvalue) capability contract with a Redis back-end.
-It is multi-threaded and can handle concurrent requests from multiple actors.
-Each link definition declared for this provider will result in a single Redis connection managed on behalf of the linked actor.
+It is multi-threaded and can handle concurrent requests from multiple components.
+Each link definition declared for this provider will result in a single Redis connection managed on behalf of the linked component.
 Connections are maintained within the provider process, so multiple instances of this provider running in the same lattice will not share connections.

-If you want multiple actors to share the same keyspace/database then you will need to provide the same Redis URL for multiple link definitions (or utilize start-up configuration as discussed below).
+If you want multiple components to share the same keyspace/database then you will need to provide the same Redis URL for multiple link definitions (or utilize start-up configuration as discussed below).

 The easiest way to use this provider is to pass `wasmcloud.azurecr.io/kvredis:0.19.0` (or newer, check the badge at the top of this README) as the OCI reference parameter to a wash/lattice control "start provider" command.